-4. Did you know 40 percent of San Diego’s landfill consists of organic material?
+4. Did you know that 40 percent of San Diego’s landfill consists of organic material?
 Make a difference and start composting at home.
-Composting is our way of mimicking and optimizing the natural decomposition process, while reducing greenhouse gas emissions from landfilled food waste.
+Composting is our way of mimicking and optimizing the natural decomposition process while reducing greenhouse gas emissions from landfilled food waste.

 5. Reduce food waste in San Diego by getting involved.
-The Solana Center offers free workshops throughout the county and welcomes visitors to stop by on Tuesdays and Thursdays to purchase subsidized compost bins, composting tools and supplies from our store.
-You can also check out their demonstration garden, worm bins, rain barrels and schedule for upcoming events, classes and other ways to get involved on site.
+Solana Center offers free workshops and volunteer opportunities throughout the county and welcomes visitors to stop by on Tuesdays and Thursdays to purchase subsidized compost bins, composting tools and supplies from our store.
+You can also check out the demonstration garden, worm bins, rain barrels, and recycle tricky items such as electronics, lightbulbs, batteries, and plastic bags.

 6. Finally, if you have too much food – donate!
-You can bring food to your local food bank or a Feeding America distribution center Monday – Friday from 9:00 a.m. – 3:00 p.m.
+You can bring food such as unopened, shelf-stable and non-cooked, perishable food items to your local food bank such as a Feeding America distribution center.
 For recommendations on what you can donate, the U.S. EPA published a Food Recovery Hierarchy with helpful information.
-At FASD, we accept unopened, shelf-stable and non-cooked, perishable food items .
-If you have questions, feel free to contact us at 858.452.3663 or firstname.lastname@example.org.
+If you have questions, feel free to contact the Feeding San Diego team at 858.452.3663 or email@example.com.

 Thank you for reducing food waste this holiday season and all year long!
 Please contact our team with any questions.

 - Troitino, Christina.
 “Americans Waste About A Pound Of Food A Day, USDA Study Finds.”
 Forbes.
 2018.

 - Melore, Chris.
 “STUDY: Americans amass nearly 30 pounds of extra trash during holiday weeks.”
 ABC News 10.
 2021.